twoutrigger/e-learning-app/README.md

 - How to display dynamic videos (multiple videos for each course)
 - How to store and retrieve different entities from SQLite

-To run this app, use the command "flask --debug run"
+To run this app, use the command "python app.py"